RCmags/CN0391/README.md

 ![image](cn0391.jpg)

 Moreover, the example `read_temps.ino` was written by an __unknown author__.
-It is the basis for the included `basicCN0391` class included in the library.
+It is the basis for the `basicCN0391` header file included in the library.
 Credit goes to this person/group.